aeternity/protocol/epoch/api/naming_system_api_usage.md

 To read about possible states and life cycle of a name please see [the doc](/AENS.md).

 The following assumes that the node exposes at address 127.0.0.1 the following ports:
-* HTTP external API: 3013
+* User API external HTTP endpoint: 3013
-* HTTP internal API: 3113
+* User API internal HTTP endpoint: 3113

 ## Name management flow